 Eight horror fans – ranging from a memorabilia store owner to a Goth and a former Scream Queen – are offered the opportunity to win $250,000 if they come to Circus Kane.
 This is the house of Balthazar Kane, a famous magician who ran a circus of freaks.
 The eight are led into the house – only to find that it contains a series of death traps.

 Most of Christopher Douglas-Olen Ray’s other works have been made with The Asylum.
 Here he has teamed up with two independent production companies.
 This has unfortunately meant that even the penny-pinched budgets that The Asylum usually operate with are not available to him.
-As a result, the sets for Kane’s house, which should have been a freakish highlight, look like a high-school attempt to produce a haunted house ride and are utterly unconvincing at suggesting any atmosphere.
+As a result, the sets for Kane’s house, which should have been a freakish highlight, look like a high-school attempt to produce a haunted house ride.
 For all its promising that we are going through the ultimate carnival ride, the film is utterly without atmosphere or anything in the way of horrific impact.
-The film also arrives at a twist ending that makes no real sense.
+The film also arrives at a twist ending that makes no sense.

 The cast are almost all unknowns, although Ray gets in a cameos from Richard Moll who looks positively cadaverous in a single scene appearance as the butler of the house.
 The strangest name present is Jonathan Lipnicki, once the cute kid in films like Jerry Maguire (1996), Stuart Little (1999) and The Little Vampire (2000), now all grown up, and who clearly hasn’t had much of a career since then.